Visiting Taipei 101

 How to Get to Taipei 101

 If you’re using Taipei’s efficient MRT system, getting to Taipei 101 is a breeze.
 Hop on the red line and get off at World Trade Center Station.
 Take Exit 4, and within a short 40-meter stroll, you’ll spot the towering structure.
-You’ll also find Din Tai Fung, one of Taiwan’s most famous restaurants, right nearby—perfect for a post-101 meal.
+You’ll also find Din Tai Fung, one of Taiwan’s most famous restaurants.

 Admission Info for Taipei 101